Simi Valley Real Estate – Simi Valley City and Community overview

 To the southwest, numerous trails are accessible for Mountain Biking, Hiking and Equestrian activities.
 The main access point for Wood Ranch Open Space is at the intersection of Wood Ranch Parkway and Long Canyon Parkway, but can also be accessed through nearby Challenger Park or from trailheads in Thousand Oaks.
 The trail system travels as far west as highway 23, as far east as the Rocketdyne facility and connects to the Lang Ranch trail system (Westlake Village) and Chesebro trail system, which begins in Agoura Hills.
 Simi Peak (the highest peak in Simi Valley) is accessible from this trail system via China Flats in the Chesebro trail system.
 Ahmundson Ranch connects to this trail system, again via the Chesebro trail system.
 Bridlepath, a private trail system also connects to the main fire road.
 The west end of Simi Valley is also home to the 150-acre Tierra Rejada Park, which offers hiking trails to nearby Moorpark, CA.

-Below you will find all active homes in Chatsworth CA
+Below you will find all active homes in Simi Valley CA